 Master of Social WorkThe Master of Social Work program at Northwest Nazarene University offers the working professional an opportunity to complete a master's degree through an extended program of study.
-This program is ideal for those with work and/or family responsibilities.
-Students admitted at the generalist level may complete their course work in seven semesters (including summer) while students admitted as advanced standing may complete their course work in four semesters (including summer).
+This program is ideal for those with work or family responsibilities.
+Students admitted at the generalist level may complete their course work in seven semesters (including summer) while students admitted with advanced standing status may complete their course work in four semesters (including summer).
 The program utilizes a cohort model for core courses that supports an interactive learning environment, as well as collegiality throughout the student's course work.
 The primary goal of the program is to prepare students for specialized social work practice in rural and small town settings, both domestic and international.

 - Clinical Mental Health